W3TC plugin has many settings for the caching of information. It is an instrument for speeding up WordPress sites.

 When Page Cache is activated, the generated final HTML code will be saved for future usage.
 Next time when the webpage is accessed, the system will directly send the saved HTML code to the server and the server will forward it to the browser.
 In this way you save a big part of the dynamic data generation which also influences the speeding of website loading, as well as reduced server resources usage.

 Pay Attention to the Following Page Cache settings.

 When you go to General section, pay attention to the option Don’t cache pages for following user roles.
 Activating this option and selecting the enlisted users guarantees that none of the logged in admins, editors or content creators will receive cached data.
 When there is content often published on the website, this feature is useful, because it prevents outdated information from being posted.

 Purge Policy: Page Cache

-In the "Additional pages" field you can put pages which specifically have to refresh when content is published.
-For example you can enlist the website categories if you notice that they do not refresh after a new post.
+In the “Additional pages” field you can put pages which specifically have to refresh when content is published.
+For example you can add the website categories if you notice that they do not refresh after a new post.

-We do not recommend using this plugin along with other installed and activated caching plugins.
+Tips from the support: We do not recommend using this plugin along with other installed and activated caching plugins.
 Using two or more plugins of that type simultaneously can lead to errors in the website loading or slowing down its speed.

 See next part: 🔗 General Settings in W3 Total Cache (Part 2) | Blog